ENCODE-DCC/encoded/docs/region-search-viz-cache.rst

 The caching of visualization JSON is linked to the fileindexer.
 Generally, when the peak_indexer is done, it raises a semaphore with the list of UUIDs which is subscribed to by visualization.prime_vis_es_cache().
 This triggers when main indexer is free (because the trackHub JSON depends on having up-to-date metadata in Elasticsearch).

-So, when a (clustered) instance is started, all objects are new and each dataset will get passed to the viz_def.
+So, when a (clustered) instance is started, all objects are new and each dataset will get passed to visualize.prime_viz_es_cache().
 NOte that it short-circuits waiting for the file_indexer to finish if there are more than 100 files invalidated.

 Due to quirks in how the peak indexer functions, this will get triggered whenever a dataset is invalidated (even if none of the files or peak files changed) and will re-cache the visualization JSON for those experiments.